spencer-shadley/completed-class/class-content/20-State/03-Algorithms/03-simplify-path/README.md

 ### Hints

 - Spend some time examining the examples provided here to make sure you understand file paths.
-Feel free to experiment in your terminal to see how changing directories will affect your folder location.
+Feel free to experiment in your terminal to see how changing directories will affect your directory location.